Guides Shifts and Scheduling

 • Start and end times — when the shift begins and ends each day

-• Assigned staff — which team members are on this shift
+• Assigned users — which team members are on this shift

-Use the searchable dropdown to add multiple staff members to a single shift.
+On Desktop: Click Add Shift on the Shifts page.
+Use the searchable dropdown to add multiple users to a single shift.

 How shift routing works

 When a call comes in, the system checks which shift is currently active.
-All staff members assigned to that shift are rung simultaneously — this is called parallel ringing.
+All users assigned to that shift are rung simultaneously — this is called parallel ringing.
 The first person to answer gets the call.

-If a staff member has turned on break mode, they will not be rung even if they are assigned to the active shift.
+If a user has turned on break mode, they will not be rung even if they are assigned to the active shift.

 Recurring schedules